Anxious, panicked and scared? How to deal with exam results stress…

 - Breathe: When you hear about results and fear starts to take over, sit down and breathe deeply.
 Have a sip of cold water.

-- Talk to yourself to relax: Talk as if you would talk to a 2 year old, in a sweet and lovable manner.
+- Talk to yourself to relax: Talk as if you would talk to a 2-year-old, in a sweet and lovable manner.
 “OK!
 Calm down…you’ll be alright.” – is one of the things you can tell yourself.

 - Exercise: Take a brisk walk or jog.
 Consider swimming.
 Exercising is not only helpful for your physical health; it also can reduce stress.

-- Food: While people suggest that during this period you should have healthy food, but I would suggest you to go for something tasty and interesting.
+- Food: While people suggest that during this period you should have healthy food, but I would suggest you go for something tasty and interesting.

-- Avoid over thinking: Try to avoid over thinking and revising the answers you have written in the examination.
+- Avoid over-thinking: Try to avoid over-thinking and revising the answers you have written in the examination.

-- Visit good friends: Try and visit friends who will encourage you and give you good idea to strive for excellence in your future.
+- Visit good friends: Try and visit friends who will encourage you and give you a good idea to strive for excellence in your future.
 Have fun, do some creative activity and go for outings these activities can keep your mind off the exam stress.

 For the parents

 - Your child is special purely because he/she is your child.